Niewczyk family (luthiers): Stanisław Niewczyk (1890 – 1969)

-The workshop's niche was bowed string instruments and more especially violins.
-Niewczyk's atelier also repaired and adjusted all musical instruments (e.g. piano tuning).
+The workshop's niche was bowed string instruments, and more especially, violins.
+Niewczyk's atelier also repaired and adjusted all musical instruments (e.g., piano tuning).
 Stanisław Niewczyk received a silver medal for his work at the Polish General Exhibition (Powszechna Wystawa Krajowa) in Poznań in 1929.
 The workshop was also awarded a gold medal at the Poznań International Fair (Międzynarodowe Targi Poznańskie) in 1949 and 1950.

-A violin from 1928 built in the atelier was exhibited at the National Museum in Poznań in 1949.
+A violin from 1928, built in the atelier, was exhibited at the National Museum in Poznań in 1949.
 During the 1952 Violin in Poland exhibition, Stanisław showed two of his violins from 1933 and 1952.

-He was as well active in the community, serving as a long-time Guild Elder in Poznań, chairing the Examination Committee for master violin makers or co-initiating the establishment of the Association of Polish Artist Violin Makers (Związek Polskich Artystów Lutników) in 1954.
+He was also active in the community, serving as a long-time Guild Elder in Poznań, chairing the Examination Committee for master violin makers, or co-initiating the establishment of the Association of Polish Artist Violin Makers (Związek Polskich Artystów Lutników) in 1954.

 Furthermore, he also taught violin making: approximately 12 journeymen completed their apprenticeships in his Bydgoszcz workshop, while he educated in this trade his sons Jan Marian (born 1924) and Stefan (born 1925), together with his grandson, Benedykt, Stefan's son.

 Stanisław Niewczyk died on 26 July 1969, in Poznań.
 He was buried at the Górczyński Cemetery in the same city (location IIP-26-34).